NestBoxTech/Ambient-Light-Monitoring/README.md

 # Ambient-Light-Monitoring

 Scripts to point to twards methods to monitor the ambient light levels.
-Applied in various measues in bu Raspberry Pi controlled illumination in birdboxes.
+Applied in various actions in Raspberry Pi controlled illumination in birdboxes.

 1) ambient_lightMonitor.py
 Generates ambient light stats by reading light level via a light dependent resistor.